In NSW, local councils are required to:

-- issue a compliance certificates after an inspection which finds a pool barrier compliant with the requirements of the legislation.
-Compliance certificates are valid for three years.
+- issue either a certificate of compliance or non-compliance after an inspection.
+Certificates of compliance are valid for three years.

 A swimming pool which is subject to an occupation certificate is exempt from an inspection program for three years from the date of issue of the occupation certificate.